VictoriaTGu/sibs-d4d/buildingDetect/README.md

 # Satellite Image-Based Sampling Project
-## The goal of this project is to detect buildings from satellite imagery of rural/semi-rural areas in Africa.
+The goal of this project is to detect buildings from satellite imagery of rural/semi-rural areas in Africa.
 Our current data source is taking screen shots from Google Maps, so the resolution is poor.
+However, we are looking into getting satellite imagery grants for research purposes.

 # Outline of workflow:
-Basic rectangle detection with OpenCV; tests with SimpleCV (to be discontinued); some preprocessing (bilateral filter) and segmentation (mean shift) tests on images from GMaps
+1. Download a single satellite image (currently by taking screen shots from Google Maps)
+2. Image Preprocessing: Bilateral Filter (blurs the image while keeping the edges sharp)
+3.

 # Progress from 2014 spring semester: